Visualizing the Diversity of Representations Learned by Bayesian Neural Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{}espite the great success of deep neural networks (DNN), little is known about the decision-making strategies that they have learned.
-This lack of transparency is a major cause of concern since DNNs are being used in safety-critical applications \cite{Berkenkamp2017rl,Huang2020ad,Le2021hri} and it has been shown that they tend to encode fallacies, including the memorization of spurious correlations \cite{Lapuschkin2019ch} or being biased towards the data set that they were trained on \cite{Tommasi2017dsbias,Lee2018racialbias,ribeiro2016should}.
-Therefore, in recent years, the field of explainable artificial intelligence (XAI) has established itself in order to make the decisions of AI models accessible in a humanly understandable way.
+Despite the great success of Deep Neural Networks (DNN), little is known about the decision-making strategies that they have learned.
+This lack of transparency is a major cause of concern since DNNs are being used in safety-critical applications \citep{Berkenkamp2017rl,Huang2020ad,Le2021hri} and it has been shown that they tend to encode fallacies, including the memorization of spurious correlations \citep{Lapuschkin2019ch, izmailov2022spurious} or being biased towards the data set that they were trained on \citep{Tommasi2017dsbias,Lee2018racialbias,ribeiro2016should}.
+Therefore, in recent years, the field of Explainable Artificial Intelligence (XAI) has established itself in order to make the decisions of AI models comprehensible to humans.
 XAI methods allow the user to ``open'' the black-box of trained neural networks, that is, understanding what the model has learned and on which features its decisions are based.